yogiben/meteor-favorites/README.md

-Favoriting made easy
+Favouriting made easy
 ================

-Easy favouriting/liking of docs in meteor.
+This is my fork of yogibens:meteor-favorites.
+Updated version numbers and changed the button template to simply the "Star" icon.

-`meteor add yogiben:favorites`
+`meteor add patrickbolle:favorites`

 [See a demo](http://yogiben-favorites.meteor.com/dashboard)